bg-write/candyfloss-flask/README.md

 Python is one of my favorite languages; I love its balance of power and simplicity.
 I also wanted to learn Beautiful Soup, a neat Python library for parsing structured data.

 I deployed Candyfloss as a Flask app via PythonAnywhere, which allows me to host the app on a separate domain and keep track of basic analytics with an affordable paid account.
-(In my experience, PythonAnywhere is easier to work with than Heroku and AWS, though it's not as powerful or flexible and only works with Python; it's perfect for this project and I recommend it for most simple Python web apps.)

 ---